Breadcrumb

 • Delivered primary health care services to more than 30.5 million people in rural and underserved communities regardless of their ability to pay through the Health Center Program, which supports approximately 1,400 health centers that operate nearly 15,000 sites throughout the country.
 HRSA provided additional resources to increase health centers’ capacity to conduct developmental screenings for children for the first time and increase cancer screenings.

-• Served nearly a million children through HRSA-funded school-based health centers, an increase of 24 percent in the past two years.
-In FY 2023, for the first time, HRSA required school-based health centers receiving new HRSA awards to provide mental health services.
+• Served nearly a million children through HRSA-funded school-based health centers, an increase of 24% in the past two years.
+In FY23, for the first time, HRSA required school-based health centers receiving new HRSA awards to provide mental health services.

 • Secured passage of the bipartisan Securing the U.S. Organ Procurement and Transplantation Network (OPTN) Act, part of the Biden-Harris Administration’s OPTN Modernization Initiative, which represents the first major reform of the OPTN in nearly four decades and will help to improve health outcomes for more than 100,000 people on the national organ transplant waiting list.